-Exam questions will be general questions.
-You will want to illustrate them with more than one topic.
-All the topics in the lectures, the wikis, and in fact anything that is within the field of PosPsy is legitimate.
-Unless it says or implies otherwise, read all exam questions for this course as if they contained the extra text "Take 2 or more topics in positive psychology, e.g. from the 12 assigned to groups as coursework in the 2009-10 moodle course, or any other topics that can reasonably be claimed to be part of PosPsy; and discuss the issue in the question, illustrating both sides of it (i.e. for and against any claim) with examples from those topics".
-(The topics assigned this year, in the 20010-11 moodle, were mostly designed to themselves require discussing and contrasting several topics; just as the exam questions mostly do.)
+Thus exam questions will be general questions.
+Unless it says or implies otherwise, read all exam questions for this course as if they contained the extra text "Take 2 or more topics in positive psychology and discuss the issue in the question, illustrating both sides of it (i.e. for and against any claim) with examples from those topics".
 In answering a given question, choosing to mention topics that are strongly contrasting with each other will often make for a better answer even though it is not essential.
-E.g. in answering "To what extent is positive psychology just a translation / relabelling of ancient religious and cultural practices?", while you may for this question want to emphasise good examples of it being a relabelling, you probably would be best off also saying something like "for some topics in PosPsy e.g. T there doesn't seem any such connection, however".
+E.g. in answering "To what extent is positive psychology just a translation / relabelling of ancient religious and cultural practices?", while you may for this question want to emphasise good examples of it being a relabelling, you probably would be best off also saying something like "for some topics in PosPsy e.g. X there doesn't seem any such connection, however ....".